emilyj-analytics/us-airline-route-revenue-performance/README.md

 Limitations + Next Steps:

 Limitations:
--This analysis uses estimated revenue, not profit.
+- This analysis uses estimated revenue, not profit.
--Operating costs were not included.
+- Operating costs were not included.
--Cost drivers such as fuel, aircraft type, labor, airport fees, and load factor were not available.
+- Cost drivers such as fuel, aircraft type, labor, airport fees, and load factor were not available.
--Carrier-level competitive fields had substantial missing data and were excluded from the core analysis.
+- Carrier-level competitive fields had substantial missing data and were excluded from the core analysis.
--The dataset does not fully explain why passengers choose specific routes.
+- The dataset does not fully explain why passengers choose specific routes.
--2024 was excluded because only partial-year data was available.
+- 2024 was excluded because only partial-year data was available.
--Revenue estimates are based on fare and passenger volume, not full airline financial reporting.
+- Revenue estimates are based on fare and passenger volume, not full airline financial reporting.

 ---